valtido/sentry-docs/src/collections/_documentation/clients/java/usage.md

 <!-- ENDWIZARD -->

 <!-- WIZARD capture-an-error -->

+&nbsp;
 ## Capture an Error

 To report an event manually you need to initialize a `SentryClient`.
-It is recommended that you use the static API via the `Sentry` class, but you can also construct and manage your own `SentryClient` instance.
+It's recommended that you use the static API via the `Sentry` class, but you can also construct and manage your own `SentryClient` instance.
 An example of each style is shown below:

 ```java
 import io.sentry.context.Context;